Find out what you can really afford

 Recommended rent budget

-Based on typical UK lending criteria and affordability guidelines.
+Based on typical UK tax bands and lending criteria.
 This is an estimate, not financial advice.

 Results are estimates based on standard UK lending guidelines.
 Not financial advice.

-What this means
+What this means in practice

 House affordability is about more than salary